EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: Simulation Results

 \subsection{Spectral efficiency}

 To obtain a better understanding of the spectral efficiency improvement achievable by EqDeepRx, additional validations have been performed with a set of MCS values under CDL-C channel model, with UE speeds of 10--15 m/s.
-The SINR required to achieve a target BLER of 10\% is measured by averaging over multiple channel realizations and SINR values.
-The achieved SINR values are then coupled with the corresponding spectral efficiency achievable with that particular MCS and DMRS configuration.
+The SINR required to achieve a target BLER of 10\% is measured by averaging over multiple channel realizations with each MCS and DMRS configuration.
+These SINR values are then coupled with the corresponding spectral efficiency achievable with that particular MCS and DMRS configuration.
 This yields individual data points that can be plotted on an SINR vs. spectral efficiency plot.
 In particular, the spectral efficiency is defined as follows:

 where $N_T$ is the number of MIMO layers, $Q_m$ is the number of bits per symbol (6 with 64-QAM), $r$ is the code rate, $\mathrm{BLER}_\mathrm{target}$ is the target BLER of 10\%, $\rho$ is the proportion of data-carrying REs ($\nicefrac{13}{14}$ or $\nicefrac{12}{14}$ with 1 and 2 pilots, respectively), and $\gamma$ is the proportion of the useful signal duration in the OFDM symbol ($\gamma \approx 0.93$ in our simulation scenario).
 Note that when calculating the spectral efficiency, we use the target code rate as the value of $r$ in \eqref{eq:se}, although the true proportion of information bits varies slightly due to rounding and padding.
 We observed these discrepancies to be within 1.5\% under our simulation configurations, with typical discrepancies well below 1\%.
 Therefore, the impact on the results is negligible.